liberty-yeah/verbosity/README.md

 * **Canvases**: Multiple diagrams can exist in one file.
 * **Nodes**: Each node has an ID, XY coordinates, a label, and a `content` array for documentation.
 * **Links**: Links store the IDs of the two nodes they connect, the arrow direction, and their own `content` array.
+* **Connector Logic**: Content blocks include an `isConnector` flag to differentiate between text writeups and navigation links.

 ### ⚙️ Mechanics
 * **SVG Mapping**: The editor converts screen-space mouse clicks into a 4000x4000 SVG coordinate system for accurate placement.
-* **Interactive Hitboxes**: Thin link lines are overlaid with thick (15px) invisible lines to ensure they are easy to click and select.
+* **Interactive Hitboxes**: Thin link lines are overlaid with thick (15px-20px) invisible lines to ensure they are easy to click and select.
+* **Cross-Canvas Navigation (New feature)**: Uses a specific `CanvasIndex:Type:ID` string format to handle switching and centering views across different diagrams.
 * **Link Detection**: The viewer uses a regex function to scan documentation text and automatically inject clickable `<a>` tags for any URL starting with `http`.
 * **Zero Dependencies**: Written entirely in standard JavaScript, HTML, and CSS using native DOM APIs.